groue/GRMustache/README.md

 Follow the instructions in the [Embedding](https://github.com/groue/GRMustache/wiki/Embedding) wiki page, and import `GRMustache.h` in order to access all GRMustache features.

-### Versioning
+### Versioning and backward compatibility

+Until GRMustache hits version 2, there is no risk upgrading GRMustache in your project: you will get bugfixes and improvements without changing a line of your code.

+You may well get deprecation warnings, but these are only warnings.
+Support for deprecated APIs will only be removed in the next major version.

-GRMustache versioning policy complies to the one defined by the [Apache APR](http://apr.apache.org/versioning.html).
-Check the [release notes](https://github.com/groue/GRMustache/blob/master/RELEASE_NOTES.md).
+This is because GRMustache versioning policy complies to the one defined by the [Apache APR](http://apr.apache.org/versioning.html).

-[Follow us on twitter](http://twitter.com/GRMustache) for breaking development news.
+Check the [release notes](https://github.com/groue/GRMustache/blob/master/RELEASE_NOTES.md) for more information, and [Follow us on twitter](http://twitter.com/GRMustache) for breaking development news.

 ### Testing